kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 ![Screenshot](images/screenshot803.jpg)
 - Scroll down to **App management** → Select **Install Winget package**
 - Step Configuration → Added the package ID (7zip.7zip)
+![Scree]
 ### Next Add Conditions
 - Condition 1: Select **OS (Operating System)**
 - Equal to → Select a value to compare → **Windows 10**
 - Save
 ## Testing Automation
 - Added a device to test → It was a success
-- Added 7zip application to my Windows 10 device
+- Added 7zip application to my Window 10
 - Tested the same automation on a Windows 11 machine → It worked successfully
 - Installed Winget 7zip
 ---